The possible risks associated with the different sleeping practices of the child

 Baby's temperature and clothing

-The temperature of the room where your baby sleeps should be between 18°C and 20°C. If it is warmer, the child can sleep in simple pajamas or in a bodysuit.
+The temperature of the room where your baby sleeps should be between 18°C and 20°C. If it is warmer, the child can sleep in simple pajamas or a bodysuit.

 Why is sleep important for children?